Translational-Orthopaedic-Research-Lab/Node-and-Element-Based-FE-Growth-Models/README.txt

 ----------------
 This project includes matlab code to simulate element-based tissue growth using the FEBio finite element solver and a python script to simulate element-based tissue growth using ABAQUS CAE.

-These code were first developed as part of a study that compared node-based and element-based approaches.
+These code were developed as part of a study that compared node-based and element-based approaches.
 *add citation once paper is published*